xythobuz/Snippets/README.md

 Very simple C Program that shows a X11 Window.
 Can be used as template for small X11 Projects.

+## OpenGLTest

+Simple OpenGL GLUT API template, ready to plug some logic in... :)

 ## githubhook.php

 PHP Script that can be used as github post receive hook.
 Needs a MySQL Database.
 Can show commits in different repositories.
 E-Mail subscriptions for every repository can be created.
 This was useful in a time before automatic github E-Mails.